brandon-rhodes/pycon2010-mighty-dictionary/presentation.rst

 - mention not to do the __hash__/__eq__ trick with mutable objects
 - talk about how setdefault() does only one lookup
 - show how space is used (and wasted) for several ranges of dict size
+- why dummy keys? because you could remove something from the middle of a collision search sequence!

 .. raw:: html